-45. Except as directed in preceding paragraphs Officers and Warrant Officers R.M.
-Band, will wear the pattern Uniform as prescribed for R.M.
-Officers and Warrant Officers.
+45. The Quarter-master R.M.
+Band will wear the pattern Uniform as prescribed for other R.M.B.
+Officers.

 VII.-HORSE FURNITURE.

 46. Mounted Officers of the Royal Marines are to use the same pattern saddlery as described in the Dress Regulations for the Army, 1911.